 “All uphill,” says Wilkin.
 “It’s real mild though.”

 Everything seems mild to Wilkin.
-She easily carries 50 pounds on her back, would hike 20 miles a day fueled only by her love for the forest.
+She easily carries 50 pounds on her back and would hike 20 miles a day fueled only by her love for the forest.
 As we hike, I begin to realize that nothing in this forest is uniform.
 The scenery and the types of trees change with each mile.
 We come across huge pine trees with big black scars that race up their trunks.
 I stop in front of one and soon discover that fire scars excite Wilkin.

 “This big tree here, it still got its crown so it’s probably not going to die, right?”
 I ask.